gofilipa/digital_annotation/Tentative_Schedule.md

 ### January-February 2019

 This is the **Building** phase, during which I will create the MVP (Minimal Viable Product).
-My goal is to implement a single change to Hyp that adds multicolor functionality to the highlighter tool.
-During this time, I will focus solely on the Hyp codebase, and aim for my specific objective.
+My goal is to implement a single change to H that adds multicolor functionality to the highlighter tool.
+During this time, I will focus solely on the H codebase, and aim for my specific objective.
 This month will be somewhat unstructured, because I cannot anticipate the obstacles that are sure to arise.

 In this phase, I tackle the work according to three separate "problems":
 - *the UI problem*---what does the element look like, where is it called throughout the code?